Atlant154/scanned_lec_handler/README.md

 ![logo](doc/logo.png)

-Realization of scripts allowing to make color correction, cropping and packing in PDF of scanned lectures.
+The implementation of the script allows for color correction, cropping and packing in PDF.

 ## Main functions